douglasdeodato/lovelycss/README.md

 ## Grunt Sass
 we have 2 css files compiled by grunt sass:

-lovelycss.development.css  for development so you can see the line and the name of file for debug lovelycss.dist.css  for distribution when you finish your App.
+lovelycss.development.css  for development so you can see the line and the name of file for debug.

+lovelycss.dist.css  for distribution when you finish your App.

 ## Bugs and feature requests
-### CSS Structure
+### SASS Structure

 ```
 lovelycss/
 ├── scss/
 │   ├── core/
 │   ├── helpers/
-│   ├── module/
+│   ├── modules/
 │   ├── pages/
 │   ├── vendor/
-├── public/
+└── public/
-│   ├── stylesheets/
+    ├── stylesheets/
-│   └── images/
+    ├── images/
     └── fonts/
-    ├── cabin/
-    ├── calligraffiti/
-    └── enriqueta/
 ```

+for more click here:

 ## Creator